What are Discretionary Housing Payments?

-They can help you if you already get Housing Benefit or Council Tax Support and you:
+They can help you if you already get:

 - Have unusual or exceptional circumstances which are causing you financial hardship.

-There are no rules which give you a right to a payment.
-But we may be able to pay you if we believe that you need extra financial support.
+There is no right to a payment, but we may be able to pay you if we believe that you need extra financial support.

 Who can claim a discretionary payment?

-You can claim one as long as you are already receiving Housing Benefit or Council Tax Support and your rent or Council Tax is not being met in full by your benefit award.
+You can claim one as long as you are receiving Housing Benefit or Universal Credit and you have to pay rent, and your rent is not being met in full by your award.

 For example, if your full rent is not being met by Housing Benefit you may get extra help.
 Service charges cannot be covered.